 Nijmegen – The Netherlands

 Nijmegen wasn’t a stop on our Viking Cruises Grand European Tour, but we made certain to be on the top deck of the ship when we sailed through the city…and it wasn’t just because the city is a stunning sight.
 In 2015, we spent nearly 3 months in Nijmegen as housesitters for the most wonderful family.
-We stayed in their home with their sweet dog, quickly becoming good friends with the family.
+We stayed in their home over the Christmas period with their sweet dog, quickly becoming good friends with the family.
 Since then, we have kept in touch via email.

 When we told our friends that we would be sailing through Nijmegen on our Europe tour from Amsterdam, they told us to look for them on the riverside.
 We consulted the always-helpful crew regarding the exact time we would be passing through Nijmegen and they kept us informed throughout the day.